moov-io/fed/docs/usage-binary.md

 }
 ```

-Search for a Financial Institution by name:
+Search for a financial institution by name:

 ```
 $ curl "localhost:8086/fed/ach/search?name=Veridian&limit=1"